Cannon Dial Elm Club: Founding

+Closure

+The early 1970s saw a fall in membership, ultimately precipitating the closure of the clubhouse.
+The property came into the possession of the university, which spent 3/4 of a million dollars on renovations and deferred maintenance to turn the clubhouse into an academic building, Notestein Hall, which housed the Office of Population Research for over 30 years.

 Reopening

 Despite the closure of the club, Cannon Club continued as a graduate board determined to continue the club's traditions and see it one day reopened.
 In 1989, Cannon merged with the financially imperiled Dial Lodge, and the combined entity was joined by Elm Club the following year.
 The stated goal of the new Dial Elm Cannon Club (DEC) was to exchange the Dial and Elm clubhouses for the old Cannon Club.
 In 1997, an agreement was reached to exchange Dial and Elm for the Cannon clubhouse and $2 million.
 The club was unable to reopen Cannon at that time but retained the option to purchase the building.
 This led to the second demise of the club with periodic claims that Cannon would reopen, a feat accomplished in 2011.
 Today, the club is again thriving and healthy.